-Some shampoos for oily hair are gentle enough for everyday use.
+Some shampoos that are best for oily hair are gentle enough for everyday use.
 On the other hand, shampoos that remove product buildup are best used once a week.
 You might also find that a dry shampoo allows you to go two or three days between washes.

-Check out our comparison of top products below.
+Check out our comparison of best products below.

 Now we’ll get into the reviews of the top oily scalp shampoos to see which will work best for you.

 - Best Shampoos for Oily Scalp & Hair in 2020

 - L’Oreal Paris Elvive Extraordinary Clay Rebalancing Shampoo and Conditioner Set

 - Redken Clean Maniac Micellar Clean Touch Shampoo